yan4ik/paper_notes/related_pins_at_pinterest.md

 We built Pin2Vec to harness these session co-occurence signals.
 Pin2Vec is a learned embedding of the N most popular in a d-dimensional space, with the goal of minimizing the distance between pins which are saved in the same session:
  * each training example is a pair of pins that are saved by the same user within a certain time window.
+ * given one of the pins as input, an embedding matrix maps pin IDs to vectors, and a softmax layer is used to map the embeddings back into a predicted output pin ID.
+ * the other pin in the pair is given as the expected output, and we train the embedding by minimizing the cross-entropy loss.
+ * negative examples are sampled to make the optimization tractable.

+At serving time, when the user queries one of the N pins, we generate candidate pins by looking up its nearest neighbours in the embedding space.

+![alt text][image2]